-This is Clint Eastwood's town, best known for being dog-friendly.
-Hidden away in the woods, our rustic cabin is like a treehouse with all the amenities . . minutes from downtown and the beaches.
+This is Clint Eastwood's town, best known for being a dog-friendly, artsy beach town.
+Hidden away in the woods, our rustic cabin is like a treehouse with all the amenities and just minutes from downtown and the beaches.
 PLUS, the cabin is very quiet, very private, and equipped with a small kitchenette, super high-speed WIFI for streaming and cable TV.

-We provide a modest Continental breakfast to get you started in the morning. . . coffee, tea, fruit, yogurt and biscotti!
-No kitchen is available, but there is a microwave, small refrigerator, kettle, coffee pot and toaster, and dishes - ideal for take out.
+We provide coffee and tea to get you started in the morning.
+No kitchen is available, but there is a microwave, small refrigerator, kettle, coffee pot, toaster, and dishes - all ideal for take out.

 You'll be located on the same property as our family home, but totally detached from the house (about 50 steps down from the parking area) and with no other guests to disturb you.